 - Remove Rows drop-down > Remove Blank Rows.

-The blank rows are deleted.
-See the following picture.
+The blank rows will be deleted.

 - Go to File > Select Coles & Load To option.

-The Import Data dialog box will appear.
+The Import Data dialog box will open.

 - Choose the Table radio button.